oathar/Personal-Management-Dashboard/contributing.md

   - Example: `Fixes issue with incorrect date format in the user profile`.

 - **Do test your changes**.
-  Run tests and ensure your code does not break existing functionality.
+  (Optional)Run tests and ensure your code does not break existing functionality.

 - **Do ask for help when needed**.
   If you're uncertain about any aspect of the code or contribution process, ask!
 We’re happy to assist.